-Economies that improved the most across 3 or more Doing Business topics in 2014/15 implemented regulatory reforms making it easier to do business in 3 or more of the 10 topics included in this year's aggregate distance to frontier score.
-Changes making it more difficult to do business are subtracted from the total number of those making it easier to do business.
-Twenty-four economies meet this criterion: Armenia; Azerbaijan; Benin; Costa Rica; Côte d'Ivoire; Cyprus; Hong Kong SAR, China; Indonesia; Jamaica; Kazakhstan; Kenya; Lithuania; Madagascar; Mauritania; Morocco; Romania; the Russian Federation; Rwanda; Senegal; Togo; Uganda; the United Arab Emirates; Uzbekistan; and Vietnam.
-Second, Doing Business sorts these economies on the increase in their distance to frontier score from the previous year using comparable
+Economies that improved the most across 3 or more Doing Business topics in 2015/16 the most.
+First, it selects the economies that in 2015/16 implemented regulatory reforms making it easier to do business in 3 or more of the 10 topics included in this year's aggregate distance to frontier score.
+Twenty-nine economies meet this criterion: Algeria; Azerbaijan; Bahrain; Belarus; Brazil; Brunei Darussalam; Burkina Faso; Côte d'Ivoire; Georgia; India; Indonesia; Kazakhstan; Kenya; Madagascar; Mali; Mauritania; Morocco; Niger; Pakistan; Poland; Senegal; Serbia; Singapore; Thailand; Togo; Uganda; the United Arab Emirates; Uzbekistan and Vanuatu.
+Second, Doing Business sorts these economies on the increase in their distance to frontier score from the previous year using comparable data.

-Doing Business 2016 uses a simple method to calculate which economies improved the ease of doing business the most.
-First, it selects the economies that in 2014/15
+Doing Business 2017 uses a simple method to calculate which economies improved the ease of doing business